Frequently asked questions

 My video will be released in several languages.
 Do I need multiple licenses?

-No, if a video is produced in several languages and has otherwise identical content, then one license covers the release of up to 3 language versions.
+If a video is produced in several languages and has otherwise identical content, then one license covers the release of up to 3 language versions.

 Can I test the music before purchasing a license?